tscanlin/developers.optimizely.com/src/content/integrations/index.md

 # Integrations

 *Welcome!
-This page walks through everything you need to build an integration using Optimizely APIs.*
+This page walks you through everything you need to build an integration using Optimizely APIs.*

 Optimizely integrates with more than [30 Technology Partners](http://optimizely.com/partners/technology) including analytics solutions, data management platforms, content management systems, e-commerce platforms, conversion tracking solutions, and more.
-Many of these integrations were built entirely using public Optimizely APIs.
-This page includes some common use cases for integrating with Optimizely and all the developer resources you need to build an integration.
+Many of these integrations are built entirely using public Optimizely APIs.
+On this page, you’ll find some common use cases for integrating with Optimizely and all the developer resources you need to build an integration.

-If you are a prospective Technology Partner interested in building an integration with Optimizely, please read the [Technology Partners](#technology-partners) section to understand the required steps to get your integration built, approved, and launched by Optimizely.
+Are you a prospective Technology Partner interested in building an integration with Optimizely?
+Please read the [Technology Partners](#technology-partners) section to understand the required steps to get your integration built, approved, and launched by Optimizely.

-If you are a current Optimizely customer interested in building a custom integration for your own use case, jump straight to [Integration Types](#integration-types) to understand the different ways of integrating with Optimizely.
+Are you a current Optimizely customer interested in building a custom integration for your own use case?
+Jump straight to [Integration Types](#integration-types) to understand the different ways of integrating with Optimizely.

 At any time, if you have questions about building integrations please email [developers@optimizely.com](mailto:developers@optimizely.com).